MarneeDear/hackathon/women-hackathon-2018/intro-to-shell.md

 ls
 ```

-We probably dont see much.
-There is nothing in here.
-But let's make sure.
+You should see the file we uploaded `too-long-log`.

 Sometimes there are `hidden` files.

+The `-a` option tells `ls` to show all files.

+TRY IT OUT

 ```
 ls -a
 ```

-The `-a` option tells `ls` to show all files.

-Nothing in there.
+Not much to see.
 Thats's ok.
 Let's create some stuff.

 # `mkdir` (create files and folders)